 Hawaiian Pizza: Thick Crust Pizza with Traditional Pizza Sauce, Mozzarella Cheese, Pineapple, and Ham

-Free Make Your Own Pizza Bar Grocery List
+Free Make Your Own Pizza Bar Grocery List (PDF)

 Ready to host a make your own pizza bar but don’t want to risk forgetting anything important at the grocery store?
 I totally get it!
 I had to make a couple of trips myself.